bobmagicii/Walker/README.md

 to restart the task at a later date to consume updates that may have been added since you last did it.

+## String Variables

+SaveDir supports the following string variables:

+* %CONFIGNAME% = the name of the json file without the json.

+SaveFile supports the variables from SaveDir plus:

+* %DATE% = Y-m-d (download date)
+* %DATETIME% = Y-m-d-H-i-s (download date and time)
+* %EXT% = the extension from the original file name (note, currently doesnt handle extentionless files well yet. names them .nope lol)
+* %TIMESTAMP% = unix time it was downloadeded.
+* %FILENUM% = the counter of how many times it has downloaded. (may have gaps if nothing found on page)
+* %FILENUMDIR% = the counter of how many files are in that directory. (wont ever gap)

 ## URL Transforms

 You can write classes which are able to transform URLs before Walker commits